Real Estate Talk:

 Know that you get what you pay for, and good professional movers are a safe bet compared to your cousin and his/her three friends and a rented U-Haul.
 Novice movers can get hurt and never have liability or damage insurance.

-Should you have questions or comments, please refer to the comments section at the bottom of the page.
+The information in these articles is summary.
+Should you have questions, comments or wish to discuss further, please refer to the comments section at the bottom of the page or contact me directly.
 As well, to view past articles, click here.

 State of the market